Polymer CLI supports initializing a project folder with one of several application templates.

 You may want to compose your main element out of smaller elements specific to your app.
 These

-application-specific elements should be defined in the src
+application-specific elements should be defined in the src directory, at the same level as

 app/